Yasar05/Gen-ai-interview-Questions-and-answers/06-rag-retrieval/README.md

 **Answer:**

 Query expansion improves retrieval by generating additional query terms and variations.

-**Techniques:**
+**Why Query Expansion is Needed?**
+User queries are often:
+Too short, Ambiguous, Missing key terms, Written in casual language, Not aligned with how documents are written, This causes retrieval failure, even if the correct information exists in the database.
+**Query expansion fixes this by adding:**
+Synonyms, Paraphrases, Related concepts, Clarified intent **Techniques:**
 1. **Synonym Expansion**: Add synonyms
 2. **Related Terms**: Add related concepts